simonambridge/Oracle_to_Cassandra/README.md

 <H2>Multi-Table Joins In SparkSQL</h2>
 We may well need to perform some element of data transformation when we migrate data from a relational database to a NoSQL database like Apache Cassandra.
-Transformation typically involves deduplication of data and to do this we frequently want to join data between tables.
-Let's see how we do that in Spark.
+Transformation typically involves duplication and de-normalisation of data and to do this we frequently want to join data between tables.
+Let's see how we can do that in Spark.

 <h3>Create SparkSQL Tables From The DataFrames</h3>
 <pre lang="scala">